Adrien Thomasson: Career

 Born in Savoie, Thomasson began playing youth football with local Evian before turning professional with the club's senior side.
 He plays as a central midfielder, but played on the left flank, notably while on loan at Vannes.

 In June 2018, Thomasson joined Strasbourg on a three-year contract.

-On 12 January 2023, Thomasson signed for Lens on a three-and-a-half year contract.
+On 12 January 2023, Thomasson signed for Lens on a three-and-a-half-year contract.
 On 23 January 2023, he played his first game and scored his first goal with Lens during a Coupe de France match against Brest.
 For his second game with Lens on 28 January, he scored his second goal against Troyes.
+On 3 October 2023, Thomasson scored his first UEFA Champions League goal, scoring Lens's equalizer in a 2–1 victory over Arsenal.

 Personal life

 Thomasson was born in France to a French father of Swedish descent and a Croatian mother.
+He holds French and Croatian nationalities.